 Concentration of credit risk: The Foundation maintains cash in bank deposit accounts that, at times, may exceed federally insured limits.
 The Foundation has not experienced any losses in such accounts and believes that it is not exposed to any significant credit risk on cash or cash equivalents.
-The Foundation had no significant concentration of contributions for the year ended June 30, 2023, and contributions of 74% from one donor for the year ended 30, 2022.
-On June 30, 2023 and 2022, net contributions receivable of 29% and 76%, respectively, are due from a single but separate donor.
+The Foundation had significant concentration of 19% for the year ended June 30, 2024, and no significant concentrations of contributions for the year ended June 30, 2023.
+On June 30, 2024 and 2023, net contributions receivable of 33% and 29% respectively, are due from a single but separate donor.